List of Nike missile sites: Japan

 On Okinawa, the 30th ADA Brigade was on Okinawa.
 On Reversion Day, May 15, 1972, all Nike Hercules missile sites were handed over to the JASDF.
-Battery 8,8th Battalion,3rd Air Defense Brigade was located on the Chinen peninsula in southern part of the island.
+Battery B,8th Battalion,3rd Air Defense Brigade was located on the Chinen peninsula in southern part of the island.
 The U.S. reverted the islands to Japan on May 15, 1972, setting back a Ryūkyū independence movement that had emerged.
+A Battery was located on Isikawa Dake, the narrow waist of the island.
+There was also a battery at Naha.